dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  There are three methods to gaining wisdom.
-The first is reflection, which is the highest.
-The second is limitation, which is the easiest.
-The third is experience, which is the bitterest.
+  The great city is that which has the greatest man or woman: if it be a few ragged huts, it is still the greatest city in the whole world.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1092 days)